quarterback/maybe-not-now/src/routes/index.md

 <a href="https://www.youtube.com/watch?v=REUJCWpFOcI">DrupalCon</a> (2018)

 <h3>Coaching</h3>

-A life-long tennis player, Ron has coached high school tennis programs in Colorado and Oregon, and most recently led his team to a state championship in 2022.
-He previously directed tennis at summer camps in New England, and a collegiate assistant coach.
-Randomly, he's also coached college debate but those days are long over.
+Ron has directed tennis programs at summers camps throughout New England, and coached collegiate and high school programs over the past two decades in Colorado, Illinois, Oregon and Wyoming.
+Since 2019, he's coached varsity HS tennis in Oregon where he's led the Catlin Gabel Girls Tennis Program to back-to-back District Championships and their first 4A-1A Girls State championship since 2016.
+(He also coached college debate for a spell too, but doesn't miss it.)

 <p>
 <li>2022 OSAA 4A/3A/2A/1A Girls Tennis State Champions (Catlin Gabel School)<br></li>